warmist/scripts/docs/gui/gm-editor.rst

 ``gui/gm-editor world.items.all``
     Opens the editor on the items list.
 ``gui/gm-editor --freeze scr``
-    Opens the editor on the current viewscreen data and prevents it from getting updates while you have the editor open.
+    Opens the editor on the current DF viewscreen data (bypassing any DFHack layers) and prevents the underlying viewscreen from getting updates while you have the editor open.

 Options
 -------